heartnetkung/XT-neighbor/readme.md

 ```

 ## Benchmarking and Reproducibility
-- benchmarking code on nearest neighbor search is provided via [Google Colab Notebook](aaa)
+- Benchmarking code on nearest neighbor search is provided via [Google Colab Notebook](aaa).
-- benchmarking code on immune repertoire comparison is provided via [Google Colab Notebook](aaa)
+- Benchmarking code on immune repertoire comparison is provided via [Google Colab Notebook](aaa).
-- source code for producing figures in the preprint in provided in the `/pub` folder
+- Source code for producing figures in the preprint is provided in the `/pub` folder.

 ## Deduplication Warning
 - A major factor in runtime of the program is duplication in the input.
 Please drop all duplicates before using it as input.
 If duplication matters, you should decuplicate, give it to XT-neighbor, then recombine it with your original input.